Betterment Checking review

 Betterment doesn’t charge any international travel fees, but international travelers are subject to Visa’s 1% transaction fee.
 But Betterment will reimburse you for this fee.
 However, Betterment won’t reimburse you for a separate currency conversion fee Visa charges.

 Compare Betterment Checking with other checking accounts

 How do I deposit or withdraw my money?

-Betterment doesn’t support paper check or cash deposits or wire transfers, but you can access your money by:
+Betterment doesn’t support cash deposits or wire transfers, but you can access your money by:

 - Direct deposit